stevencombs/retrocombs.github.io/plus4/plus4.md

 1. [Commodore Plus/4 - Open the Box](/plus4-1)

-    I share my first experience with a Commodore computer (it is not the Plus/4) and then we open the box on my eBay purchase.
+    I share my first experience with a Commodore computer (it is not the Plus/4) and then open the box on my Commodore Plus/4 eBay purchase.

     * [Commodore Plus/4 Computer Wikipedia Entry](https://en.wikipedia.org/wiki/Commodore_Plus/4)
     * [Commodore Plus/4 Wiki](https://www.c64-wiki.com/wiki/Commodore_Plus/4)